Back to the Mac stuff.

 Keyboards and mouse for Plus, 128K, 512K; other pointing devices

-Mac Plus long keyboard (has numeric keys on right) for 128K/512K/Plus as follows:
+Mac Plus long keyboard M0110A (has numeric keypad on right) for 128K/512K/Plus are offered as follows:

-$OUT for tan or platinum color, working but well faded, color patches.
+tan or platinum color, working but well faded, color patches - not available.

 Trackballs, joysticks, other pointing devices